Oren-T/i2i_teaming_tools/planning/tech_specs.md

 #### Project Folder

-- When a project folder gets created, depending on the type of project it is, one or multiple pre-generated template files will be auto-populated into the project folder.
+- When a project folder gets created, a single pre-generated template file (Google Sheets) will be copied into the project folder.
-- Joel will create all of these template files.
+- Joel will create the template file.
-- Custom tokens can be auto-substituted into some files \- e.g. if there is a Project Name field in the Google Doc template, we can auto-fill that with the automation.
-Same with deadline, etc.
+- Custom tokens can be auto-substituted into the template's Overview tab \- e.g. Project Name, deadline, assignee, etc. are auto-filled during the copy process.
 - In the old system, Project Status lived within a **Project Folder** google sheet for tracking the project.
 However, now, we have moved Project Status to live in the **Main Projects File** instead, and be manually updated by users.